indiebreath/Group5_FinalProject/README.md

 Group 5's Final Project submission, containing both the code and documentation for the project.

-Code is contained within the .java files within the root directory of this project, while the Overview and other documentation related files are contained within the docs folder.
+Code is contained within the .java files within the root directory of this project, while the Overview and Bug Report are contained within the docs folder.
-To run the game, run the Main.java file and then follow the prompts as displayed until either the game is completed, or you wish to exit at any time by typing 0 into any prompt.
+To run the game it needs to be compiled by running the command "javac Main.java Utils.java GameCharacter.java" then running the main class by running the command "java Main".
+Other ways can throw errors.